GEOG 121. Global Physical Environment. 3 Credits.

 GEOG 537.
 Graduate Cooperative Education.
 1-3 Credits.

 Practical experience of applying advanced concepts of geography.
 Experience will vary from student to student and must be coordinated with co-op host.
-Prerequisites: MS/MA students must have minimum of 12 graduate credits and permission of department chair or co-op coordinator.
+Prerequisite: MS/MA students must have minimum of 12 graduate credits and permission of department chair or co-op coordinator.

 GEOG 551.
 Advanced Human Geography.
 3 Credits.